mattearly/D34DL1N3/readme.md

 	    * user determines subtask size
 		    * even divides or custom
 	    * resplit based on what is left at any point
-	    * great for big tasks due way in the future
+	    * great for **big** tasks due way in the future
+	* Autosave at certain time intervals
+	    * separate file that is used upon load if it is newer than the manual save file

 2. Working Concept
 	* Terminal Version in the works (working, prealpha)